gabebw/rust-lister/README.md

 # Lister

-Recursively shows the most-recently-modified files in the current directory.
+Recursively shows the most-recently-modified or -created files in the current directory.
 It is roughly equivalent to:

     ls -t **/* | head -n NUM